 Over 30,000 patients have been safely implanted epilespy the stimulator.
 The nerve vagus nerve is a direct path to the hippocampus and hypothalamus in the brain.
 The 60-90 minute out patient procedure performed by a neurosurgeon and an otolaryngologist (ear, nose and throat).
 A pacemaker imlanted small as stimulator in the patient's left upper chest, just below his left armpit.
 A cord stimulator is a tunnel under the skin and coiled around the left vagus nerve in the neck of the patient.

 The two-inch incision is made at the lowest fold of the neck and the surgeon's knife never goes above the lower neck.
 The procedure is not related to brain surgery or electroconvulsive therapy.
-If this has piqued your curiosity, check out Dr. Kenneth Nahum.
 In studies of the FDA investigation found that the left vagus nerve stimulation favorably modulates areas of the brain responsible for mood and depression.